AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Buckets/Hierarchical namespace.md

 -   Atomic operations on directories

     If a bucket uses a flat namespace in which real directories are not supported, applications may need to process millions of objects to complete a task at the directory level.
-In contrast, if a bucket uses the hierarchical namespace feature, applications can update a parent directory in a single atomic operation to complete multiple directory-level tasks at the same time.
+In contrast, if the hierarchical namespace feature is enabled for a bucket, applications can update a parent directory in a single atomic operation to complete multiple directory-level tasks at the same time.

 -   Optimized performance